Wild Rivers Map

 • Fishing – Río Grande anglers are challenged by northern pike and brown trout.
 The Red River supports a fishery of rainbow trout stocked by the Red River Fish Hatchery located upstream of the Recreation Area.
 All anglers must have a valid New Mexico fishing license and a Wildlife Habitat Improvement Validation in their possession.
 Fishing licenses are sold in Questa.
 To improve trout fisheries, Special Fishing Regulations are in effect.
 The daily bag and possession limit is 4 fish per license holder.

 • Trails – Most trails begin from campgrounds where day use parking spaces are provided.
-See the Río Grande Gorge Visitor's Guide for trail locations.
+See the Wild Rivers Trail Map for trail locations.
 Trails are steep and hiking can be strenuous.
 Good physical condition, sturdy shoes, and plenty of drinking water are necessary.
 For more information on other trails in the recreation area, please stop by or call the visitor center.

 • Biking – Unless signed otherwise, all roads on BLM lands are available for mountain biking.
 Please do not ride cross country.
 Three trails are open to mountain bikes: Rinconada Loop Trail, Red River Fault Trail, and Guadalupe Mountain Trail.